-Osteonecrosis means areas of dead bone.
-Osteonecrosis of the Jaw means areas of dead jawbone.
-You usually find out you have Osteronecrosis of the Jaw after a tooth extraction.
+Osteonecrosis means dying bone.
+Osteonecrosis of the jawbones (ONJ) never just occurs on its own.
+There must be some type of infection that started from some other cause.
 ONJ is caused by a lack of blood to the jaw area.
 Due to the diminished blood supply, the infection grows and starts killing the bone.
 You usually find out you have Osteronecrosis of the Jaw after a tooth extraction.
-The area of dead bone heals slowly and can be painful to the touch. this is much more common when Post-menopausal osteopenic and osteoporotic women are prescribed Bisphosphantes to strengthen their bone.
+The area of dead bone heals slowly and can be painful to the touch.
+This is much more common when Post-menopausal osteopenic and osteoporotic women are prescribed Bisphosphantes to strengthen their bone.

 A recent review of decades of research on ONJ has shown that those people taking certain drugs for osteoporosis, anticancer drugs, or glucocorticoids have an increased risk of developing ONJ.
 This includes people who receive frequent high doses of bisphosphonates (which can be found in anticancer and osteoporosis medications) over an extended period of time, who also have: